AstuteSource/chasten/README.md

     def test_debug_destination_invalid():
 ```

-Chasten, on the other hand, leverages Python packages such as Typer and Rich to provide user-friendly and feature-rich command-line interface.
+Chasten, on the other hand, leverages Python packages such as Typer and Rich to provide a user-friendly and feature-rich command-line interface.
 The available commands for Chasten include:

 - analyze               💫 Analyze the AST of Python source code
 - configure             🪂 Manage chasten's configuration